 How do I propose a course for the core curriculum?

-Faculty members who wish to propose a course should discuss their ideas with their curriculum committee and/or chairperson of their department.
+Faculty members who wish to propose a course should discuss their ideas with their curriculum committee and/or head of their department.
 With their approval, nominations may be submitted each fall or spring semester via an electronic link distributed by the Undergraduate Curriculum Council.

 Faculty may submit their courses for consideration for the core at https://purdue.qualtrics.com/SE/?SID=SV_6KW5fXaaFZLqZyR.

 What is the timeline for nominating course proposals?

 Each semester, the chair of the UCC will send out a call for course proposals to the Purdue West Lafayette faculty.
 Faculty should electronically complete the course nomination form, submit a course syllabus with a rationale indicating how the course meets the target foundational learning outcome, and submit signed approval from their appropriate departmental administrator.
 During monthly meetings, UCC subcommittee members and the full UCC will review, discuss and vote on courses for inclusion within the core curriculum.

 Who approves courses for the core curriculum?

 The Undergraduate Curriculum Council (UCC), composed of faculty members from each of the undergraduate academic units, approves courses for the core curriculum.
 Evaluation of course proposals is delegated to the appropriate subcommittee, which reviews course proposals and forwards its recommendations to the UCC.
 All council members then discuss and vote on all panel recommendations.

 How is the Purdue core impacted by the Statewide General Education Transfer Core Curriculum?